Massachusetts travel order could affect Clark students, families

 What does this mean for Clark students and families?

-This travel rule applies to students arriving from states or foreign countries to attend college or university in Massachusetts.
-A student who enters Massachusetts from any place not included on the list of COVID-19 lower-risk states must quarantine for 14 days if the student cannot provide proof of a negative test result that meets the standards of the 72-hour test rule.
-All Clark students will be given a COVID-19 test on their day of arrival, however, and will quarantine until they receive their results (about 24 hours).
+- This travel rule applies to students arriving from states or foreign countries to attend college or university in Massachusetts.
+Clark students, however, will meet the state requirements by following the University’s testing protocols.
+Students will be given a COVID-19 test on their day of arrival and they will quarantine until they receive their results (about 24 hours).